Master of Disaster Ronnie Klos calls in the crisis management experts

 The company salvages properties devastated by fire, flood or other acts of god – which some years ago led a clever sub at the Evening News to christen him the “master of disaster” in a 72 point headline.
 Brilliant.

-I confess to having a soft spot for Ronnie, because he was our first proper PR client when we set up Holyrood Partnership.
+I confess to having a soft spot for Ronnie, because he was our first proper PR client when we set up Holyrood PR.
 His company has gone from strength to strength since then and is the first port of call for insurance giants like Direct Line and Halifax when their customers need their homes or business premises salvaged.

 So much success in fact, that a couple of years ago, Ronnie decided he no longer needed PR because he had all the business he could cope with.
 Fair enough.